SoftwareStackLukas/Results-LLM-Oracle-MC-DC-Prototype/MCDCPrompts.md

 Use this format to find the test cases which ensures MC/DC Coverage for a given expression.
 Consider that any number of varibles can be included in a expressions.
 Can I send you the expression?

 ## Requesting the output
-Please consider the following expression (x < 10).
+Please consider the following expression 'Insert here your expression'.
 Return me just the states to consider for MC/DC coverage and the values in the JSON-Format.

 ## Rerun the prompt as the prior results was false